vaishnavi2231/E-Commerce-Data-Analysis-Project/performance_tuning_report.md

   * `order_delivered_customer_date`
   * `order_estimated_delivery_date`
 * Seq Scan on **order_items** join on `seller_id`
-* Reviewing the plan shows:
+* A review of the plan shows:

   * No supporting indexes exist for major filter or join columns
   * Many rows scanned unnecessarily before filtering